You can use the delete()

-method to remove an element from a Map
+method can be utilized to remove an element from a Map

 if the element does not exist.